Do you sometimes find yourself getting caught up in a storm of negative thoughts? Thought challenging might be just the anchor you need.

 - Does anything contradict my thoughts that I might be discounting as not important?

-- Am I jumping to any conclusions that are not justified by the evidence?
+- Am I jumping to any conclusions that aren’t justified by the evidence?

-- If someone who loves me knew I was thinking this thought, what would they say to me?
+- If someone who loves me knew I was thinking this thought, what would they say to me about this thought?
 What evidence would they point out to me that would suggest that this thought is not 100% true?

 - How might someone else view this situation if it were happening to them?
 For example, my mother, my friend or a colleague?